E-Alharbi/XMLFuzzing/Readme.txt

 Are there any examples?
  The package xfuzz.examples has an example.
 The inputs files for this example are located in /ExamplesInputs

-Where I can find the tool's output?
+Where can I find the tool's output?
-In output folder.
+The tool will create a folder called "Output".

 What is the tool's report?
-It is a report shows details about the XSD parser results, unsat formulas, combiner results and reasons for impossible test cases.
+A report shows details about the XSD parser results, unsat formulas, combiner results and reasons for impossible test cases.

 Our tool packages: